 For example, you should only daisy chain the same type of connection.
-This means you should only use the stereo line output on subwoofer 1, if the AV receiver is wired to the stereo line level input.
+This means you should only use the stereo line output on subwoofer 1 if the AV receiver is wired to the stereo line-level input.

 So, there you have it.
 And you thought connecting a subwoofer to your speaker system was easy!
 Well, the good news is that it can be.

 But there are several things to consider when hooking up a subwoofer.
-The main thing is to decide if you want to use the high-level or low-level connections.
-And if your hardware will support both these options.
+The main thing is to decide if you want to use high-level or low-level connections.
+And if your hardware will support both of these options.

-However, once you have it all worked out, then adding a high-quality subwoofer to your speaker system can make all the difference in getting a fantastic sound in your room.
+However, once you have it all worked out, adding a high-quality subwoofer to your speaker system can make all the difference in getting a fantastic sound in your room.

 Paul started the Home Cinema Guide to help less-experienced users get the most out of today's audio-visual technology.
-He has worked as a sound, lighting and audio-visual engineer for around 20 years.
+He has been a sound, lighting and audio-visual engineer for around 20 years.
 At home, he has spent more time than is probably healthy installing, configuring, testing, de-rigging, fixing, tweaking, re-installing again (and sometimes using) various pieces of hi-fi and home cinema equipment.
 You can find out more here.